-For the periods ended June 30, 2023 and 2022, the Organization recognized \$59,207 and \$59,791 in depreciation expense, respectively.
+For the periods ended June 30, 2024 and 2023, the Organization recognized \$58,134 and \$59,207 in depreciation expense, respectively.

 During the year ended June 30, 2021, the Organization purchased a new building to support their operations.
 The building was placed in service and began being depreciated during the year ended June 30, 2022.
-During the year ended June 30, 2023, construction in progress relates to costs associated with developing the new building into headquarters and shelter space.
+Construction in progress relates to costs associated with developing the new building into headquarters and shelter space.